Search for dark matter produced in association with a Higgs boson decaying to bottom quarks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 To reduce the \ttbar and \Wjets background contribution in the SRs, events are required to have no isolated electron (muon) with $\pt>10$ (15)\GeV and $\abs{\eta}<2.5$ (2.4) that passes loose quality criteria.
 The symbol \Pell denotes either an electron or muon, and \Nell the number of electrons or muons in an event.

-In the merged-category SR, exactly one AK8 jet ($N_{\text{AK8}}=1$) is required with $\pt>200\GeV$, $\abs{\eta}<2.5$, and SD-corrected mass ($\mSD$) within $70<\mSD<160\GeV$, a window around the \PSh boson mass that includes sidebands for the evaluation of background.
+In the merged-category SR, exactly one AK8 jet ($N_{\text{AK8}}=1$) is required with $\pt>200\GeV$, $\abs{\eta}<2.5$, and soft-drop-corrected mass ($\mSD$) within $70<\mSD<160\GeV$, a window around the \PSh boson mass that includes sidebands for the evaluation of background.
 To select events where the AK8 jet originates from an $\PSh\to\bbbar$ decay, the jet must pass the loose WP of the \textsc{ParticleNet-MD} double-\PQb algorithm.
 Furthermore, to reduce the \ttbar background contribution, a selection is placed on the number of AK4 jets, \Njets, where we allow up to two such jets with $\pt>30\GeV$ that do not overlap with the \PSh candidate AK8 jet, \ie, $\DR>0.8$.
 Events where the number of AK4 jets passing the loose \textsc{DeepJet} WP (\Nbjets) is greater than zero are vetoed.
+These selection criteria are summarized in Table~\ref{sel:Bcat}, along with those of the CRs.